Decentralisation and administrative reform

 Title: Decentralisation and Administrative Reform Programme (DAR)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: National Committee for Sub-national Democratic Development (NCDD); Ministry of Civil Service (MCS); selected districts in Battambang and Kandal Province
+Lead executing agency: National Committee for Sub-National Democratic Development; Ministry of Civil Service; selected districts in Battambang Province

-For many years, administrative and political power in Cambodia has largely remained in the hands of the central government.
-However, the country is now passing through a process of change where governance structures and administrative procedures are being brought into line with the standards required of a development-oriented state.
-With the aim of transforming the public administration into an effective, efficient, responsive and reliable body, the Royal Government of Cambodia is promoting a services culture and improving the motivation and professionalism of civil servants and their organisations.
+For many years, administrative and political power in Cambodia was largely in the hands of the central government.
+However, the country is currently undergoing a process of change in which government structures and administrative procedures are being adapted to the requirements of a development-oriented state.
+The Cambodian Government is working to promote a service culture and to enhance the training and skills of public agencies and their staff in order to make public administration effective, efficient, reliable and responsive.

-To improve local self-government, financial and human resources and decision-making powers are gradually being transferred to the sub-national level.
-Nevertheless, the indirect elected sub-national councils still lack the expertise and sufficient capacities to shape policies in their areas of responsibility.
-Limited powers, autonomy and coordination make it difficult for the councils and their administrations to perform their roles and functions in a transparent and accountable manner and to hence provide public services efficiently.
+To develop local self-governance, financial and human resources and decision-making capacities are gradually being transferred to the local level.
+Nevertheless, the locally elected councils still lack the experience, expertise and personnel required to shape policies in their respective areas of responsibility.
+Limited powers and autonomy, combined with insufficient coordination between regional administrations, make it difficult for the councils and administrations to perform their functions and tasks in a transparent and accountable manner and thus provide efficient public services.

-At the national level, the DAR Programme works with the Secretariat of the National Committee for Sub-national Democratic Development (NCCD-S), the Ministry of Interior (MoI), the Ministry of Civil Service (MCS) and selected sector ministries to support policy development.
+To implement decentralisation and administrative reform, the programme works with the Secretariat of the National Committee for Sub-National Democratic Development, the Ministry of Interior, the Ministry of Civil Service and other relevant ministries at national level.